wihi-labs/WHIP/1_open_proposals/WHIP-3_ambassador_program.md

 ## Community fund

 The community fund is a 3-2-multi-sig wallet that is initially filled with X WiHi tokens to finance the ambassador program.
 It is controlled by a subset of individuals from the community CA. In its first iteration, this group will consist of Michael, Uros, and Mark.
-Until another mechanism is proposed, the community fund is refilled and the individuals controlling the fund are re-elected by a WHIP that updates this WHIP.
+Until another mechanism is proposed, the community fund is refilled and the individuals controlling the fund are re-elected by a WHIP.

 ## Application/ Acceptance of an ambassador